HideTake761/Terraform/README.md

 - Docker: version 28.3.2
 - Python 3.9.16
 - Django 5.2.5, Django REST Framework 3.16.1, Django-filter 25.1
+Django REST Framework was chosen based on existing experience with Django, enabling quicker development and easier long-term maintenance compared to adopting a new framework like FastAPI.
 - SQLite, sqlparse 0.5.3
+SQLite was selected because it is Django’s default RDBMS and easy to set up.
+More advanced RDBMSs such as MySQL or PostgreSQL were considered unnecessary due to the limited scale of the data handled in this project.

 API server Functions:
 - No authentication